jerremeirago/php-exam-activelamp/README.md

   `exam.local` put this in your hostfile

 ## Initialization
-   `init.sh` run this file to build this project on docker and also to run the `composer install`
+   `init.sh` run this file to build this project on docker and also to run the necessary command like  composer, laravel migration and creating the database

 ## Application
-  `exam.local/app` visit this url to start using the project
+  `exam.local/` visit this url to start using the project